-In recognition of the significant decrease in anticipated enrolment shown in the revised estimates and the resulting GSN funding shortfall, the Ministry announced that it would provide a GSN Stabilization grant.
-This grant tops-up the GSN enrolment-generated funding shown in the revised estimates.
+In recognition of the significant decrease in anticipated enrolment shown in the updated forecast and the resulting GSN funding shortfall, the Ministry has provided a GSN Stabilization grant.
+This grant tops-up the GSN enrolment-generated funding shown in the forecast.
 The effect of the grant is to provide overall GSN funding in line with that expected using the enrolment originally budgeted.
-This grant provides an additional \$15.3 million.
+This grant was expected to provide \$15.3 million, but it has since been recalculated and only \$14.4 million is anticipated.
 The grant is separately identified on Appendix A, but it is one of the Priorities and Partnerships Fund (PPF) grants discussed in Section 5.

 Appendix C compares the GSN with the approved budget and reflects the effect of revenue deferrals.
-GSN funding, exclusive of the GSN Stabilization grant, is expected to decrease by \$15.2 million.
-The additional revenue relating to minor tangible capital assets (MTCA) is discussed in Section 14.
+GSN funding, exclusive of the GSN Stabilization grant, is expected to decrease by \$11.1 million.

-5. Priorities and Partnerships Fund Grants and Other Deferred Revenues

-In addition to GSN funding, the District receives special funding which targets Ministry priorities.
+5. Priorities and Partnerships Fund Grants and Other Deferred Revenues In addition to GSN funding, the District receives special funding which targets Ministry priorities.
 The grants are termed PPF grants and the funding received must be used for the specified purpose.
 Amounts not spent are recovered by the Ministry or, if the funding agreements permit, are carried forward for use in the subsequent year.
 In recent years, the Ministry has announced the majority of PPF grants at the same time as the GSN; however, it is common practice to receive additional funding throughout the school year.